FOURTH

 is revealed.

-Across the interstellar spaces there is spiritual,
+Across the interstellar spaces there

 as well as magnetic, sympathy between planets; and if the earth, or any